 To measure the effectiveness of sustainability initiatives, an ESG scorecard has been cascaded to all executive-level employees in our Upstream Malaysia operations since 2022.
 The ESG scorecard measures the success of human rights initiatives, namely the effectiveness of Grievance Channels and the Social Dialogues, Workplace Safety, Workers Satisfaction Surveys, Climate Change initiatives and compliance with applicable regulations and governance standards.

-Navigating SD Plantation's Material Matters
+The Journey Navigating to a Sustainable SD Plantation's Future Material Matters